 1) What is PokeSpecial?

-Also known as Pokemon Adventures in the US, this manga is started by Hidenori Kusaka and Mato.
+Also known as Pokemon Adventures in the US, this manga was started by Hidenori Kusaka and Mato.
 Hidenori Kusaka creates the plotline while Mato does the illustration.
-However, according to the Netkun website, Mato got ill sometime during the GSC saga, and her job is taken over by Yamamoto Satoshi, who's doing illustrations for the manga til present.
+During the GSC arc, Mato fell ill with a condition that affected her hand function, forcing her to quit.
+Her job was taken over by Yamamoto Satoshi, who has been doing illustrations for the manga since then.
 Yamamoto Satoshi is officially credited as the artist in Volume 10, where the Crystal saga began.

 3) When and how is the Netkun site updated?

-The Netkun site is updated once each month, usually at the beginning of each month, updating the plot teasers as well as the pop-up content and authors' corner.
-Occasionally, there will also be updates to the MoveDex and PokeDex on the site.
-In the past, they used to update chapters of the previous month for each series, but since May 05, they stopped doing this and started posting snippets of the current month's chapters instead.
+The official Netkun site is updated once each month, usually at the beginning of each month, updating the news, latest plot teasers as well as authors' corner.
+Occasionally, there will also be updates to the Move-Dex and Poke-Dex on the site.
 The gallery of the site has also not received any updates for years.

 4) How many volume issues are there so far?

-When Viz first started translating the series, they occasionally broke up each volume into several smaller comics and released them separately.
+When Viz first started translating the series years ago, they occasionally broke up each volume into several smaller comics and released them separately.
 While you can read about the Japanese volume listings on the site, the following is the listing of Viz's titles of the 7 volumes they translated, and the individual release titles under each volume: